Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint C/us_4000/readme.md

 Functionality added to Backoffice App, Customer Manager UI. <br>
 It was implemented with thread concurrency. <br>
-Critical data was assured using synchronization methods.
+Critical data was assured using synchronization methods. <br>

+The implementation had minor changes, since the UI already had access to a list of Applications, thus making it irrelevant to collect that data from the repository.

 > Commit list (descending)
 >